rutbergphilip/market-monitor/README.md

 # 🚀 Blocket Bot

-Monitor Blocket listings effortlessly and get instant notifications for new ads—right in Discord or your inbox!
+Monitor Blocket listings effortlessly and get instant notifications for new ads, right in Discord or your inbox!

 ## 🌟 Features